Cystitis in pregnancy

 - Drink plenty of water

 Treating cystitis and other UTIs during pregnancy

+If you think you may have a bladder infection, ask your midwife or GP for advice.
+They will be able to recommend a pregnancy-safe treatment.
 Once diagnosed, the most effective way to treat a UTI during pregnancy is with a short course of antibiotics.
 While you’re suffering, drink plenty of water.
-Drinking cranberry juice is also said to help relieve symptoms of cystitis.
+Drinking cranberry juice is also said to help relieve the symptoms of cystitis.